 They remind humanity that the increasing population is no excuse for increasing pollution.

-This is only possible if the country is clean and houses closer to nature and environmentally friendly.
-After all, nobody wants to break their bank visiting a dirty and polluted country.
+This is only possible if the country is clean and houses are closer to nature and environmentally friendly.
+After all, nobody wants to break the bank visiting a dirty and polluted country.